-Pull the brisket from the smoker and add it to a pan that is around three inches deep.
+Pull the brisket and add it to a pan that is around three inches deep.
 Pour 12 ounces of beer and 6 ounces of water over the brisket in the pan.
 Cover the pan with aluminum foil, crimping the foil on the top.
 Cook for about four hours in the oven at 225 to 250°F. Pull it from the oven and let it rest for 5 to 10 minutes before slicing and serving it.

 The rub you apply to the brisket will help it form a flavorful shell that locks the moisture and flavors in while protecting the meat from drying out.

-7. Flavorful Smoked Salmon
+7. Flavorful Smoked Salmon Recipe

+Smoked salmon recipes are a favorite.
 This is a more labor-intensive smoker recipe, but you can seal the salmon in a freezer bag and it’ll keep for two months.
 You’ll want to buy fattier cuts of salmon as well so it doesn’t dry out.
 You’ll need:

 - Salmon fillets (fatty, skin on)